 Thrust of First on the Guard of Fifth

-97. The one who is in the common guard and offensive stance, seeing that his contrary opposes in the guard of fifth (§ 84), should immediately turn his hand to fourth, freeing the point above the enemy’s sabre and, directing it to the right it to the right breast, opposing strong to weak and dispatch with the utmost violence, stepping deeply, a thrust to that point (Plate 5, Figure 8, Letter A) which, whether or not it succeeds, will quickly be recovered in the removal of sixth.
+97. The one who is in the common guard and offensive stance, seeing that his contrary opposes in the guard of fifth (§ 84), should immediately turn his hand to fourth, freeing the point above the enemy’s sabre and, directing it to the right breast, opposing strong to weak and dispatch with the utmost violence, stepping deeply, a thrust to that point (Plate 5, Figure 8, Letter A) which, whether or not it succeeds, will quickly be recovered in the removal of sixth.
 This offense is called the thrust in first with the hand in fourth.

 98. It is necessary, to evade this blow, that the one who awaits it observing the moment the contrary frees, makes their arm and weapon walk by the horizontal planes that they are in and, without varying the third position, cover the left vertical, making a third of the point of their sabre go outside of the right vertical of their opponent.
 With that, they will have done the removal of sixth (Plate 5, Figure 8, Letter B).